 A passenger in Carll’s truck testified that he was driving at 30 to 40 mph when he reached the stop sign.
-Carll testified that he tried to stop for the stop sign but the truck failed to respond when he applied the brakes.
+Carll testified that he tried to stop but the truck failed to respond when he applied the brakes.
 Carll supported his defense with evidence that a post-accident inspection of his truck determined that the brake line was broken.

 Carll was convicted of causing death by reckless driving and three counts of causing injury by reckless driving.
 On appeal, Carll contended that the prosecution’s expert witness should not have been allowed to testify.

 Carll testified that he was driving at 20 to 30 mph when he approached the stop sign.
 He testified that the brakes had been “spongy” but responsive until he reached the stop sign, when they failed to stop the truck.